Skip To main content

 What you need to do

 • Closed captions need to be added to your videos.
-For video-only, you may add an option to turn on an audio description within the video itself, or create a separate video with audio description.
+For video-only, you may add an option to turn on an audio description within the video itself or create a separate video with an audio description.

 • Make sure your closed captions sync up with the video and that they accurately convey the spoken words.